L-P/the-terse-time-tracker/README.md

 $ tt writing documentatin

 # Done with the work, stop the task:
-$ tt stop

-# There was a typo in the last task, let's edit it:
-$ tt amend writing documentation
+$ tt -stop

-# Until now the tasks had no tags, let's categorize them:
+# The last task had no tags, let's add some:
 $ tt foobaring @acme-corp @billable

 # It is assumed you want to keep the previous tags when switching tasks: